 Mexico has a long history of organized crime, but they were not always in conflict with local politicians.
 Parts of Mexico, particularly the regions bordering the United States, have been a corridor for illicit drugs in the 1980s and 1990s (Grillo 2011).
-Organized criminal groups engaged in intercartel wars to win control over key trade routes (Dell 2015; Trejo and Ley 2021).
-They bribed corrupt local government officials for cooperation in securing routes and gaining an advantage over rival groups (Trejo and Ley 2019).
-There was less violence against local politicians at this time, as attacks against politicians would risk losing cooperation from corrupt officials (Lessing 2015; Trejo and Ley 2019).
+Organized criminal groups engaged in intercartel wars to win control over key trade routes for their survival (Dell 2015; Trejo and Ley 2021).
+They bribed local government officials for informal protection networks to secure routes and to gain an advantage over rival groups (Trejo and Ley 2019)9.
+There was less violence against local politicians at this time, as attacks against politicians would risk losing informal protection from corrupt officials (Lessing 2015; Trejo and Ley 2019).